 If it were not to fall apart, the class system had to be hereditary.
 In the coming centuries, class designations would harden, but, early on, people from different classes could dine together, a man from a non-Brahman family might become a Brahman, and a Brahman might marry a woman from a lower caste whom he found attractive.

 When Aryans began writing is not known.
-Some Brahmins, like various priests elsewhere, resisted the change, and some other Brahmins supported the creation of scripture.
-Their scripture became known as Vedas – Veda meaning wisdom.
+Some Brahmans, like various priests elsewhere, resisted the change, but it came and was to be known as the Vedas – Veda meaning wisdom.

 The Vedas were considered revealed truths.
-The most important of the Vedas was the Rig Veda, which consisted of hymns or devotional incantations of 10,562 written lines in ten books.
+The most important of them was the Rig Veda, which consisted of hymns or devotional incantations of 10,562 written lines in ten books.
 The Yajur Veda focused on sacrificial procedures.
 The Sama Veda, was concerned mainly with the god Indra – a god of thunder, rain and war and now seen also as the god that had created the cosmos.
-The Atharva Veda was a collection of 730 hymns.
-It contained prescriptions for prayer, atonements, a creation of charms for love, health, prosperity and a long life, solemn rituals for marriage, rituals for curing diseases and protections against enemies and sorcerers.
+The Atharva Veda was a collection of 730 hymns, and it contained prescriptions for prayer, atonements, a creation of charms for love, health, prosperity and a long life, solemn rituals for marriage, rituals for curing diseases and for protection against enemies and sorcerers.

+It was written also that everything is interconnected, suggesting a single all encompassing god.
 Another contributor to the Upanishads wrote that a person had to realize the god in himself before he could realize the god of the universe, and he claimed that realizing the god in oneself is recognizing oneself in all others.

-One contributor described God as mystery, and another claimed that in the beginning there was nothingness, that the world was created from nothingness and would eventually return to nothingness.
+One contributor described God as a mystery, and another claimed that in the beginning there was nothingness, that the world was created from nothingness and would eventually return to nothingness.

-CONTINUE READING: The Jains and Buddhists
+CONTINUE READING: The Jain and Buddhist Rebellions

 Copyright © 2016 by Frank E. Smitha.
 All rights reserved.